Roman Catholic Relief Act 1829: Subsequent developments

+The preamble to, sections 2, 5 and 11 of, in section 16, the words from "or any office", where they first occur, to "within this realm", and sections 23 and 24 of, the act were repealed by section 1(1) of, and part XVI of schedule 1 to, the Statute Law (Repeals) Act 1978, which came into force on 31 July 1978.

 Section 18 of the 1829 act, "No Roman Catholic to advise the Crown in the appointment to offices in the established church", remains in force in England, Wales and Scotland, but was repealed with respect to Northern Ireland (the Church of Ireland having been disestablished in 1869) by the Statute Law Revision (Northern Ireland) Act 1980.
 The entire act was repealed in the Republic of Ireland by the Statute Law Revision Act 1983.

-In February 2025 the UK Government introduced a bill in the House of Commons to repeal a clause from Section 12 of the act, to allow Roman Catholics to hold the office of His Majesty's Lord High Commissioner to the General Assembly of the Church of Scotland.
-The amendments were made after it was announced that Lady Elish Angiolini KC was expected to be the first Roman Catholic to be appointed to the position.
+In February 2025 the UK Government introduced a bill in the House of Commons to repeal a clause from Section 12 of the act, to allow Catholics to hold the office of His Majesty's Lord High Commissioner to the General Assembly of the Church of Scotland.
+The amendments were made after it was announced that Lady Elish Angiolini KC was expected to be the first Catholic to be appointed to the position.

+In September 2026 Prime Minister Andy Burnham announced plans to allow Catholics and Jews to advise the Sovereign on appointments to the Church of England and Church of Scotland, claiming it is "unacceptable for there to be a legislative bar against people of any faith performing all the functions of my office".
+He confirmed that responsibility for Church appointments has been delegated to the Lord Chancellor.